fpaul787/fpaul787/README.md

 # Hello and Welcome

-My name is Frantz and I enjoy programming.
+My name is Frantz and thanks for visiting the best repository on planet earth.
-Thank you for visiting my profile.
 You will find some projects that I have worked on previously.
+I'm always learning new things.
+When I come up with a cool project, I usually with post it on here.

 👨🏾‍💻